Domaine Alain Voge - Saint-Péray Fleur de Crussol 2022

 Wine rated (2023 guide) 16/20

-Very lactic, creamy nose.
+Very lactic and creamy nose.
 The palate is heavy with an almost vanilla note on the fruit.
-Dense and compact on the palate, with a rich, oily character.
-Spicy and ripe, this is a textured wine that needs food to express itself, but also real concentration and power.
+The palate is dense and compact with a rich and oily character.
+Spicy and ripe, this is a textured wine that needs food to express itself, but also has real concentration and power.
 Fascinating.

 Vinous